modelica-3rdparty/ObjectStab/ObjectStab/docs/readme.txt

 http://groups.yahoo.com/group/objectstab/files/Library/

-If you have user-written models or teaching material using the library that you are willing to share, please upload them to the ´Contributions´ folder in the Files section.
+If you have user-written models or teaching material using the library that you are willing to share, please upload them to the 'Contributions' folder in the Files section.
 However, I cannot accept any responsibility for the material that you may find in this folders.

 To install: unzip the files to the directory:
 <DYMOLAHOME>\Modelica\Library\ObjectStab